 a.
-If the Academy Board has received a Contract Ending Notice, then, unless otherwise expressly provided in writing by the CSO Director or the University Board, at least thirty (30) days prior to the Contract Ending Date, the Academy Board shall submit to the CSO Director a proposed plan of dissolution, liquidation and winding-up for the Academy that is in full compliance with the Contract and all Applicable Law, regulations, rules, orders and governmental procedures.
+When a Contract Ending Notice is received, then, unless otherwise expressly provided in writing by the CSO Director or the University Board, at least forty-five (45)

+days prior to the Contract Ending Date, the CSO Director shall submit to the Academy Board a plan of dissolution, liquidation and winding up for the Academy that is in full compliance with the Contract and all Applicable Law, regulations, rules, orders and governmental procedures.